 - VIII.
 A building permit shall be processed in respect of any development in the site plan control area only where the required plans have been approved by the municipality and the required agreements ensuring the provision of certain items and ensuring that development proceeds in accordance with the approved plans are executed. - IX.
 The Director of Planning and Development Services may grant a conditional site plan approval by imposing one or more conditions.
 These conditions may include, but are not limited to, completion of certain studies and drawings, implementation of recommended measures in said studies and completion of recommended on and off-site works.
-Agreements detailing the conditions may specify deposits to secure necessary works, as well as expiry dates of conditions.
+Agreements detailing the conditions may specify deposits to secure necessary works, as well as expiry dates of conditions. - X. Draft Plan of Vacant Land and Common Element Condominiums are exempt from the Site Plan approval process, unless otherwise determined by the Director of Planning and Development Services.

-1.5.
-SUBDIVISION AND CONDOMINIUM CONTROL
+13.5 SUBDIVISION AND CONDOMINIUM CONTROL

 - I. The Subdivision Plan approval process and Subdivision Agreements pursuant to the Planning Act, R.S.O.
 1990, will be used by Council to ensure that the policies and land uses of the Official Plan and Secondary Plan are complied with and that a high standard of design is maintained in new development areas. - II.
 Council will only recommend approval for those Plans of Subdivision which conform with the following criteria: - a.
 The Plan of Subdivision conforms with the policies of this Plan; - Adequate servicing such as water supply, sewage disposal facilities, storm water drainage, solid waste collection and disposal, roads, pedestrian facilities and fire and police protection can be provided; - c.
 The Town is able to provide necessary services without imposing undue increases in taxation on all residents; and - d.
-The Plan of Subdivision is not deemed to be premature, and it is considered necessary in the public interest.
+The Plan of Subdivision is not deemed to be premature, and it is considered necessary in the public interest. - III.
+In accordance with Section 9(6) of the Condominium Act, Town Council may exempt a Plan of Condominium from the planning approval process in instances where a development proposal has previously undergone a complete evaluation through a previous planning approval process, and where no further conditions of approval are required by the municipality.

-1.6.
-CONSENTS TO SEVER
+13.6 CONSENTS TO SEVER